-Any time a student is absent from school, he or she MUST provide a written note from a parent or guardian explaining the reason for the absence.
+Any time a student is absent from school, he or she MUST provide an excuse from a parent or guardian explaining the reason for the absence.
+Excuses should be submitted through Skyward.
 The legal reasons for absences are located in the Absences Section but include situations such as illness, doctor's appointments, or family emergencies.

-All absences will be entered as unexcused and unlawful until the school receives a written excuse explaining the absence.
-Written excuses must be submitted within three (3) school days after the absence.
-If a written excuse is not received within the three (3) day period the absence will remain as unexcused.
-Excuses will be accepted from parents/ guardians in the form of an email to the building secretary or a written note upon return.
+All absences, including tardiness, will be considered as unexcused and unlawful until the school receives a written excuse explaining the absence.
+Written excuses must be submitted within three (3) school days after the absence (five school days if written by a medical professional).
+If a written excuse is not received within the three (3) day period the absence will remain unexcused.